KAMKEEL/CustomNPC-Plus/README.md

 ## 🔗 Want to check out my other projects?
+[MorePlayerModels+](https://github.com/KAMKEEL/MorePlayerModels-Plus) is a continuation on the 1.7.10 MorePlayerModels version.
+It is not intended to be as polished as CustomNPC+.
+It will feature Alex, Steve64x64 skins.
+Hiding Body Parts.
+Advanced URL Selector.
+3D Skins.

 [Plugin Mod](https://github.com/KAMKEEL/Plugin-Mod) is a mod designed to add more aesthetic items for RPG and storytelling.
 It is compatible with CustomNPC+ and has many items intended to be used and wielded by created NPCs.

 [RPG Messenger](https://github.com/KAMKEEL/RPGMessenger) is a bukkit plugin designed to allow operators to create messagable NPCs for RPG Servers.
 Allows a 'RPG Controller' to reply quickly as NPCs, form groupchats, and messagable parties.